-There are two basic types of account for a telecom service whether landline or mobile or internet.
+There are two basic types of accounts for a telecom service whether it is a landline or mobile or internet.
 The two such accounts are prepaid and postpaid.
-There is also a hybrid account which is still not operational in most countries.
-The name itself is self explanatory, which differs whether you pay for the service instantly or after some time.
+There is also a hybrid account that is still not operational in most countries.
+The name itself is self-explanatory, which differs whether you pay for the service instantly or after some time.
 In prepaid, people have some balance in their account which will be instantly cut for the usage of the telecom service.
 Whereas in Postpaid, the usage will be accounted at the end of a month or similar period.
 After reading this post, prepaid vs postpaid, please comment below for your preference and the reason behind it.

 Prepaid vs Postpaid

 Most people here prefer prepaid as they can use the service whenever they want without any commitment for some fixed amount per month (rental).
-The monthly rental of Ntc GSM postpaid is Rs 300, providing calls/data worth the price of 300 minutes call.
-The price of Ntc postpaid SIM is also high, Rs 1510 as compared to that of Rs 90 of prepaid.
-Prepaid SIMs are more readily available anywhere in the local shops whereas for postpaid you need to visit their counters.
-Similarly, Ncell also has postpaid plans named pro plans for individuals.
-The Ncell postpaid plans starts from Rs 300 to Rs 499 to Rs 999 with discounted tariffs.
+The monthly rental of NTC GSM postpaid is Rs 380, providing calls/data worth the price of 300 minutes call.

 What do operators prefer: Prepaid or Postpaid?

-Later when Mobile number portability (MNP) be introduced, there is no such distinguishing number range for prepaid and postpaid.
+Later when Mobile number portability (MNP) be introduced, there will be no such distinguishing number range for prepaid and postpaid.
 People can use the same postpaid number for using prepaid.
-Or people can keep their number to make it to postpaid.
+Or people can keep their number to make it postpaid.

-Tell us, which one do you prefer or feel it is better: Prepaid vs Postpaid and why?
+Tell us, which one do you prefer or feel is better: Prepaid vs Postpaid and why?